Indian Institute of Management Sambalpur: Admission

 IIM Sambalpur offers different academic programs and has admission processes and eligibility respectively.
 Its process is based on the course candidate opt for.
-CAT score is the basic exam to apply for admission in all of the academic programs.
+CAT score is the basic exam to apply for admission in Post graduate program and JEE MAINS and IPMAT INDORE for the BS 4 yrs program of the academic programs.
 Total seats are further divided into the category where IIM accept admission on the category basis.
 Good academic record and percentage score is another major aspect.

 IIM's also conducts its analytics writing test and personal interview (AWT & PI) in Ahmedabad, Banglore, Hyderabad, Kolkata, & New Delhi cities of selected candidates.
 Seats in IIMSAM are reserved, based on government instruction 27% of seats are reserved for NC-OBC, 15% for SC, 7.5% for ST candidates, 5% for Persons with Benchmark Disabilities (PwD), and up to 10% for Economically Weaker Sections (EWS).

 Ranking

-IIM Sambalpur was ranked 50 among management institutions by the National Institutional Ranking Framework (NIRF) in 2024.
+IIM Sambalpur was ranked 34 among management institutions by the National Institutional Ranking Framework (NIRF) in 2025.

 Placements

 The placement process at IIM Sambalpur is a student-driven process that institutionalises placements for the entire batch.
 The placement Committee elected by the students liaisons between the Institute administration, students and recruiters.
 Placements for the PGPs are characterised by two phases - summer placements for the first-year batch and final placements for the graduating batch.
 The summers process is conducted in Nov/Dec for the first yearites.
 The second year placement committee handles the process for them.
 The placement process for the graduating is conducted in two stages.
 The first is the laterals process in January where firms interview students with prior work experience and offer them mid-level managerial positions.
 The second stage is the final placement process in around February.
 This process is handled by the newly elected committee among the PGP1s to avoid any conflict of interest and ensure a fair process.
 Companies from multiple sectors across different geographies hire candidates for a wide range of functions.